Hongseungjin/offerwall/docs/README.md

 # Getting Started

-Please check if the version on your device is suitable, it may be equal or higher
+WARNING: Please check if the version on your device is suitable, it may be equal or higher

 ## Flutter